Nonlocal Moments in the Chern Bands of Twisted Bilayer Graphene: Discussion

 In particular, our approach has enabled the analytical calculation of electron spectral functions in TBG as reported here.
 Our analytic calculation for the spectral function explains some of the features observed numerically in DMFT for the THF model.
 For example, Fig. 1a of Ref. \cite{ValentiDMFT} looks qualitatively similar to our charge neutrality Mott semimetal with BM dispersion (Fig. \ref{fig:semimottal}c), and is generally consistent with our claim of a quadratic band touching at zero energy with vanishing residue; Figs. 1b,c of the same reference appear similar to our Fig.~\ref{fig:imbalanced_spec} at finite doping with BM dispersion by a particle-hole transformation.
 Furthermore, our spectral function for the Mott semimetal at neutrality agrees qualitatively with results obtained with QMC in the band-projected limit~\cite{hofmannFermionicMonteCarlo2022,MengQMCSemimetal}.
 A quantitative comparison between our theory and numerical calculations would be valuable and is left to future work.
 It is also worth noting that some of the insights from our calculations may help uncover an analytically tractable regime of the THF model.
 In the THF model language, our $s\ll1$ projected limit amounts to taking large $c$-electron Fermi velocity $v_F k_\theta \gg U, \Delta$ in the projected limit $U \ll \Delta$.
 We anticipate large $v_F$, with $v_F k_\theta \gg U, \Delta$, will also yield analytical progress for the THF hierarchy of scales $U \gg \Delta$.
 This ensures that the $c$-electron phase space is parametrically small and one can use small phase space approximations similar to those that we have developed here.
 These approximations could be used to control the strength of RKKY interactions that couple the local $f$ moments~\cite{HuRKKY}, for example.
+We also anticipate $U/\Delta$ corrections to the projected limit to be tractable within $s \ll 1$.
+Such corrections could capture effects beyond any projected model, such as filling dependence of the active low-energy states.